phpearth/PHP.earth/content/faq.md

 Sharing private data, especially emails, phone numbers, and similar contact data is in general, a bad choice due to the fact of getting unsolicited promotion materials (spam).
-Group administrators take privacy very seriously, therefore the deletion of any contact details such as or emails or phone numbers without research if it is for business purposes or private.
+Group administrators take privacy very seriously, therefore the deletion of any contact details such as emails or phone numbers without research if it is for business purposes or private.

 This is done for *two* main reasons: Avoiding spam and for educational purposes of community members to raise awareness of the privacy importance online.